SAT / ACT Prep Online Guides and Tips

 Your Reading and Writing and Language performances are reported together as a single Evidence-Based Reading and Writing score between 160 and 760.
 Your other section score is Math and also ranges between 160 and 760.

-Your score report will tell you two percentiles: the Nationally Representative and User percentiles.
-It is generally thought that the User Percentile is the more accurate and useful of the two, as it's based primarily on students who typically take the PSAT.
+The old score reports showed you two percentiles: the Nationally Representative and User percentiles.
+It was generally thought that the User Percentile was the more accurate and useful of the two, as it was based primarily on students who typically take the PSAT.
+If you need to rely on the College Board’s most recent 2022 score reports to estimate your PSAT score goals, we recommend following the User Percentile scores.
+As soon as the new 2023 score reports come out, though, these types of percentiles will be a thing of the past!

 The charts above show the percentiles represented by your total and section scores on the PSAT.
 If you're taking and scoring your own PSAT practice tests, you can use the charts to determine what scores you need to achieve to make it into your target percentile.